The Standard Model*, from Wikimedia Commons (by Latham Boyle) |

 Then, according to Carroll, morality must be a personal construction:

-“We have no objective guidance on how to distinguish right from wrong: not from God, not from nature, not from the pure force of reason itself…Morality exists only insofar as we make it so, and other people might not pass judgments in the same way we do.” ibid, p.412.
+“We have no objective guidance on how to distinguish right from wrong: not from God, not from nature, not from the pure force of reason itself…Morality exists only insofar as we make it so, and other people might not pass judgments in the same way we do.” ibid, p.412.and

 “Poetic Naturalism refuses to offer us the consolation of moral certainty …How you should act depends on who you are. [emphasis added]” ibid, p.
 415.